GennaiG00/360-Crowd-Detection/README.md

 - `heatmap_frame.mp4` → heatmap overlaid on original video frames
 - `heatmap_floor.mp4` → heatmap projected onto the floor plan
 - `people_count.txt` → maximum and average number of people detected
+- `floor.npy` → detected floor boundary
+- `clusters_points.npy/.csv` → people positions per frame

 When running in **offline mode**:
 - Interactive visualization with **trackbars** to scroll through saved heatmaps
 ---

+## Tips
+- Adjust `--skipframe` to balance performance and detection frequency.
+Expecially it's useful in clustering view because it's more importat see the point where people are in a static position than moving around.
+- Ensure that when you use offline mode (`--online false`), the specified `--fileName` matches the prefix of the saved files you want to replay.